Ruby Overloading Methods

 The above program p037rectangle.rb is incomplete from the Rectangle class viewpoint, but is enough to demonstrate how method overloading can be achieved.
 Also remember that the initialize method takes in a variable number of arguments.

-I have listed down all the important points you need to remember after you have completed the following topics: Including other files, Ruby Open Classes, Inheritance, Overriding Methods, Overloading Methods.
+I have listed down all the important points you need to remember after you have completed the following topics: Regular Expressions, Writing our own Class, Method Missing, Ruby Procs, Including other files, Ruby Open Classes, Inheritance, Overriding Methods, Overloading Methods.

 Note: The Ruby Logo is Copyright (c) 2006, Yukihiro Matsumoto.
 I have made extensive references to information, related to Ruby, available in the public domain (wikis and the blogs, articles of various Ruby Gurus), my acknowledgment and thanks to all of them.
 Much of the material on rubylearning.com and in the course at rubylearning.org is drawn primarily from the Programming Ruby book, available from The Pragmatic Bookshelf.